Cyber-Chic/nasa/COIN_LEDGER.md

 > [!TIP]
 > **📱 MOBILE LOGIC:** Reading on a phone?
 Use your browser's menu to select **"Find on Page"** and type your coin number to jump straight to your verse!

----

 ### 👋 WELCOME, TRAVELER!
-Whether you discovered a **[space coin](https://geocaching.com)** tucked inside a **[Free Little Art Gallery [ FEATURE ]](https://freelittleartgalleries.art)** as part of a global treasure hunt for collectible art pieces—or you are an independent explorer tracking this network from afar, welcome to the archive.
+Whether you discovered a **[space coin](https://geocaching.com)** tucked inside a **[Free Little Art Gallery](https://freelittleartgalleries.art) [FEATURE]** as part of a global treasure hunt for collectible art pieces—or you are an independent explorer tracking this network from afar, welcome to the archive.

 Every verse listed below translates real astronomical research I personally conducted—including tracking planet transits for **Exoplanet Watch** or classifying galaxies & other celestial phenomena on the **Zooniverse** network.
 I wanted to turn these cold cosmic records into living, emotional art.